hermanlintvelt/aws-java-serverless/README.md

 ## 4. DynamoDB for Persistence

 The AWS Java SDK has a nifty way of dealing with DynamoDB persistence called *DynamoDBMapper*.
 We will use that to add persistence to our service.

+See code in `aws-java-roadmaps-api-4` folder.

 ### Adding Persistence code